cathy-kim95/cathy-kim95.github.io/essays/Using_UI_Framework_to_Make_Beautiful.md

 <img class="ui centered image massive" src="../images/historyofsurfing.png">

-This screenshot was the first web page that I made without a Semantic UI.
-I have a hard time overlapping the text on the image.
-Also, I could not make a margin between the photos.
+The above screenshot was the first web page that I made without a Semantic UI.
+I had a hard time overlapping the text on the image.
+Also, I could not make a margin between the photos which made my web page ugly.

 <img class="ui centered image massive" src="../images/marshall.png">

-This screenshot was the web page with Semantic UI that I benchmarked [Marshall headphones](https://www.marshallheadphones.com/us/en/).
+The above screenshot was the web page with Semantic UI that I recreated [Marshall Headphones](https://www.marshallheadphones.com/us/en/).
 It looks beautiful with the automatic margins by containers, the legible menu bar at the top with icons on the right.

+Recreating the Marshall web page was easier and took less time than the first one.
+Therefore, I cannot think of any reason why to use raw HTML and CSS.